mvshmakov/dotfiles/README.md

 The last step would be to generate new SSH key pair and add it to the required services.

-One should also enable the `Reduced motion` option in the `System Preferences` to reduce the speed of window/desktop switching.
+One should also enable the `Reduced motion` option in the `System Preferences` to increase the speed of window/desktop switching.

 ## Useful commands